Thinking of building an ideal trading strategy in forex? If yes then we will guide you in this article.

 After triggering the buy entry, the price had tested the resistance, failed to break above, and returned back downwards hitting your stop loss level.

 So, if you were aware of the resistance, possibly you wouldn’t go for the long entry.

 After defining the trend and important levels of the market, we still need a final confirmation that tells us exactly when we’re supposed to pull the trigger which is called the “signal”.

-There are a lot of indicators, EAs and trading systems used in the market for generating the trade signals.
+There are a lot of indicators, EAs, and trading systems used in the market for generating trade signals.

 However, for newbie traders, the best possible option is to start with the price-action signals.
 You’ll find numerous articles, tutorials, learning videos, and courses on price-action around the web.

 Finally, we’d like to show you what happens when you add price-action signals in line with trends and horizontal support/resistance: